albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 - A **read-only** filesystem that contains

-  - The operating system
+  - operating system
-  - The programs needed by the application (e.g. Java Runtime Environment)
+  - programs needed by the application (e.g. Java Runtime Environment)
-  - The application executable, its dependencies, and configuration
+  - application executable, its dependencies, and configuration

-- Immutable (cannot be modified once built)
+- **Immutable** (cannot be modified once built)

 - New image gets created **every time** a new version of our application is dockerized